Moving Averages, the Golden Cross and the Death Cross

 As EMAs are better at predicting turns more quickly than SMAs, they are often favoured by traders with short-term strategies such as day trading and swing trading.

-The problem with the EMA is that, by giving more importance to the last daily price, it may give misleading signals for example in cases of a very short change in price trend.
-This case is called the Whipsaw effect.
+The problem with the EMA is that, by giving more importance to the last daily price, it may give misleading signals, e.g. in the case of a sudden change in the price trend.
+This case is called the Whipsaw effect, which affects markets considered more volatile to a greater extent.

 Choosing and Using Moving Averages